Why choose Cleveland Clinic for breast cancer care?

-Cleveland Clinic is ranked No. 1 in Ohio and No. 7 in the nation for cancer care by U.S. News & World Report.
 Our Comprehensive Breast Cancer Program is one of the largest and most specialized in the nation.
 As part of the Case Comprehensive Cancer, we are one of only 41 comprehensive cancer centers in the nation designated by the National Cancer Institute.
+Cleveland Clinic has also achieved a Three Year Full Accreditation from the American College of Surgeons' National Accreditation Program for Breast Centers (NAPBC).
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.

 Our multidisciplinary physician team of breast surgeons, medical oncologists, radiation oncologists, radiologists, and plastic surgeons work together to provide customized, coordinated care for patients.
 We offer the highest-quality screening, diagnosis and treatment of breast cancer.